Case Study: Kia

 The winning design showed a 113% increase in clickthroughs vs. the control design, and was projected to deliver a gain of between 75 and 139% at a 95% confidence level, once deployed.

-The team is excited to investigate using Ascend to optimize more of their sales funnels, and plans to evaluate Ascend’s server-side mobile application optimization capabilities as well.
+The team is excited to investigate using Evolv to optimize more of their sales funnels, and plans to evaluate Evolv’s server-side mobile application optimization capabilities as well.

 By The Numbers

-Kia more than doubled engagement with their vehicle-specific content and services through Ascend massively scaled testing.
+Kia more than doubled engagement with their vehicle-specific content and services through Evolv massively scaled testing.

 week test duration